 The practice had a well-designed safeguarding policy which referred to national guidance.
-The principal dentist was the named practice lead for child and adult safeguarding.
-Information about the local authority contacts for safeguarding concerns was held in each of the treatment rooms and behind the reception desk.
+One of the provider's registered at the location was the named practice lead for child and adult safeguarding.
+Information about the local authority contacts for safeguarding concerns was held in each of the treatment rooms.

 Staff were able to describe the types of behaviour a child might display that would alert them to possible signs of abuse or neglect.
 They also had a good awareness of the issues around vulnerable elderly patients who presented with dementia.
-There was evidence in staff files showing that staff had been trained in safeguarding adults and children to an appropriate level.